Getting Started

 Below is a table of the controller actions that are automatically enabled for headset experiences, with no additional set-up required.
 These are the actions that users will be able to take within the experience.

-These controller actions are currently specific to the Meta Quest 2 & 3, but will be similar in most headset devices with controllers.
+The below controller actions are currently specific to the Meta Quest 2 & 3, but are similar in most headset devices with controllers.

 For scaling, move controllers together or apart.